-- University of Arkansas at Little Rock (UALR) to complete a Bachelor of Science in Education. - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.
+- University of Arkansas at Little Rock (UALR) to complete a Bachelor of Science in Education.
+(UALR courses are fully online for this degree) - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.

-MIDDLE SCHOOL EDUCATION

-LANGUAGE ARTS & SOCIAL STUDIES SPECIALTY
+MIDDLE SCHOOL EDUCATION LANGUAGE ARTS & SOCIAL STUDIES SPECIALTY